iTofu/LCBannerView/README.md

 # LCBannerView

-A very popular and highly customized banner view!
+🔥A very popular and highly customized banner view!

 ````
 心有猛虎，细嗅蔷薇。
 ````

+## Introduction

+This is a display of advertising or information.
+If you feel good, please give me a star⭐️.
+You can using the images from **local** or **internet**.

 ## Installation